 When or why does the question of domicile arise?
-Your domicile can have an effect on many legal issues, especially taxation.
+Your domicile can affect many legal issues, especially taxation.

 Most commonly, it comes up after a state's taxing agency (department of revenue or taxation) rules that someone is domiciled in the state.
 A taxpayer (or the taxpayer's surviving family members) who wants to dispute that determination must go to court.

 Most states impose an income tax on people who live or work in the state.
-If you're domiciled there, you pay tax on all of your income; if you're not, you pay tax only on income derived from sources in the state.
+If you are domiciled there, you pay tax on all of your income, no matter where you earned it; if you're not, you pay tax only on income derived from sources within the state.
 (Even if your domicile is elsewhere, however, you may be assessed tax like a domiciliary if you are a "resident" under state law.)

 Fewer than 20 states impose their own estate tax—that is, a state tax on assets left at death.
-If you're domiciled in one of these states (such as New York or Massachusetts), your survivors might end up paying a tax bill that wouldn't be due if your legal domicile were in a non-taxing state (such as Florida or Arizona).
+If you are domiciled in one of these states (such as New York or Massachusetts), your survivors might end up paying a tax bill that would not have been due had your legal domicile been in a non-taxing state (such as Florida or Arizona).

-If surviving family members need to start a probate court proceeding to distribute your assets to the people who inherit them, they must begin it in the state (and county) where you were domiciled at your death.
+If surviving family members need to start a probate court proceeding to distribute your assets to the people who inherit them, they must begin it in the state (and county) where you were domiciled at the time of your death.

-All states have residency requirements that you must meet in order to get divorced in that state's courts.
+All states have residency requirements that one must meet to get divorced in that state's courts.
 Even when the laws don't use the term "domicile," courts in many states have held that "residency" means essentially the same as domicile in this context.
-In other words, most states require that you've been living in the state for the required amount of time before you file for divorce and that you plan on staying there indefinitely.
+In other words, most states require the person filing to have been living in the state for the required amount of time before they file for divorce and that the person plans on staying there indefinitely.

-Some factors that indicate where you're domiciled include where you live, vote, register your car, and where your spouse or partner and children live.
+Some factors that indicate where the law considers you to be domiciled include where you live, vote, register your car, and where your spouse or partner and children live.
 But domicile is fundamentally a question of your intent—which state do you consider your permanent home?

 If it isn't clear which state is your legal domicile, decide which one you want it to be, and then take steps to make sure that state will legally be considered your domicile.